zhouqiangguo/git/readme.txt

-this is a test
+Git is a distributed version control system.
-git is a softwear
+Git is free software.